craue/CraueFormFlowBundle/README.md

 # Information

-CraueFormFlowBundle provides a facility for building and handling multi-step forms.
+CraueFormFlowBundle provides a facility for building and handling multi-step forms in your Symfony2 project.

 Features:
 - navigation (next, back, start over)
 - step labels
 - skipping of steps
 - different validation group for each step
 - dynamic step navigation

-A live demo can be found at http://craue.de/sf2playground/en/CraueFormFlow/.
+A live demo showcasing these features is available at http://craue.de/sf2playground/en/CraueFormFlow/.

-This bundle should be used in conjunction with Symfony2.

 # Installation